MUSoftwareEngineering/tasztm/instructions.md

 ## Getting Augur

 Using GitBash for Windows, or just through the wsl terminal, clone Augur from its [repository](https://github.com/chaoss/augur).
-It is more risk free to do this on the subsystem.
+It is more risk free to do this on the Linux subsystem.

 ## Installation